liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/01-developing-fragments/03-fragment-best-practices.markdown

 is HTML, CSS, and JavaScript, you could use a text editor or a specialized tool with its own built in previews.

-To import a Collection into Liferay, they must be archived in a `.zip` with the contents in the following format:
+To import a Collection into Liferay, it must be archived in a `.zip` with the contents in the following format:

 - `collection.json`: a text file which describes your collection with the format  `{"name":"<collection-name>","description":"<collection-description>"}`

-  - `<fragment-name>\`: a folder which contains all of the files for a single Page Fragment.
+  - `[fragment-name]/`: a folder containing all of the files for a single Page Fragment.

     - `fragment.json`: a text file that describes a Page Fragment with the format `{"jsPath":"src/index.js","htmlPath":"src/index.html","cssPath":"src/index.css","name":"<fragment-name>"}`

-    - `src/`: a folder which contains the source code files for the fragment.
+    - `src/`: a folder containing the source code files for the fragment.

        - `index.html`: the HTML source for the fragment

        - `index.css`: the CSS source for the fragment

        - `index.js`: the JavaScript source for the fragment

-A collection can contain any number of fragments, so there could be any number of subfolders in the collection.
-If your collection is created in this format, it will be just as good as importing a collection that was created and exported from within Liferay.
+A collection can contain any number of fragments, so you can have lots of subfolders in the collection.
+This format is the same as what's exported from within Liferay.

 Developers can also create fragments to be imported into an existing collection.
-Fragments would be in a `.zip` in a similar format, but without the Collection information at the top level:
+Put them in a similarly formatted `.zip`, but without the Collection information at the top level:

-- `<fragment-name>\`: a folder which contains all of the files for a single Page Fragment.
+- `[fragment-name]/`: a folder containing all the files for a single Page Fragment.

  - `fragment.json`: a text file that describes a Page Fragment with the format `{"jsPath":"src/index.js","htmlPath":"src/index.html","cssPath":"src/index.css","name":"<fragment-name>"}`

-  - `src/`: a folder which contains the source code files for the fragment.
+  - `src/`: a folder containing the source code files for the fragment.

      - `index.html`: the HTML source for the fragment

      - `index.css`: the CSS source for the fragment

      - `index.js`: the JavaScript source for the fragment

 Multiple fragments can be included in a single `.zip` file with each having